Moths of North Carolina

 Habitats: Our records all come from Cypress-containing habitats, including riverine, non-riverine, and tidal swamp forests dominated by Bald Cypress, and cypress savannas, Carolina Bays, and other shallow impoundments where where Pond Cypress is present but not Bald Cypress.

-Larval Host Plants: Probably stenophagous, feeding on Cypress (Taxodium distichum and T. ascendens) (Wagner, 2005). - View
+Larval Host Plants: Larvae are probably stenophagous, feeding on Bald Cypress (Taxodium distichum) and Pond Cypress (T. ascendens) (Wagner, 2005).
+In North Carolina, our only feeding record is for Bald Cypress. - View

 Observation Methods: Comes well to blacklights